Understand your company's position and learn more about the options available

 This provides the opportunity for the qualifying charge holder to object to the choice of administrator if they deem it necessary, but as we mentioned earlier, this rarely occurs in practice.

-Form 2.8B is the notice of intention and requires the name and address of the administrators to be completed, in addition to other information about the company and its situation.
+The notice of intention requires the name and address of the administrators to be completed, in addition to other information about the company and its situation.

 When the notice of intention has been filed at court, an interim moratorium period of 10 business days is triggered.
 This allows the directors and administrator to make plans for dealing with the financial decline of the company, and ultimately avert liquidation.